carpentries/instructor-training/episodes/01-welcome.md

 >
 > In an online workshop, give everyone a moment to update their display name to reflect how they would like to be addressed.
 >
-> At an in-person event, we recommend supplying name tags and low-voc markers, or using plain paper to create table-displayed name placards.
+> At an in-person event, we recommend supplying name tags and markers, or using plain paper to create table-displayed name placards.
 >
 > Note that pronouns are personal and some participants might prefer not to share them.
 > Do not force people to share their pronouns.